HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - For a large-sized workload in AWS, start the Kubernetes cluster with 1 master and 12 worker nodes.

-- Follow the same recommendations in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md/#recommendations).
+- For a medium-sized workload in AWS, the Kubernetes cluster should begin with one master and four worker nodes.

+- For the HAProxy and RingApi containers, increasing the CPU increases throughput, but increasing the number of pods does not.

+- For DAM and persistence node pods, CPU limits were increased due to the observations from Grafana about the usage of CPU and memory on the load test.
+After this initial change, increasing the pod replicas boosted the performance and handling of the 10,000 concurrent users load.
+For DAM, increasing the number of pods increases throughput.

+- For testing purposes, OpenLDAP pod values were also increased for holding more authenticated users for rendering.
+However, the OpenLDAP pod is not for production use.

+- For optimizing the Core container, start with increasing the CPU until this saturates.
+After the optimal CPU level is determined, increase the number of pods to increase performance.

-- For a load of 10,000 concurrent users, we used 7 core pods.
-To maintain good response times for 30,000 concurrent users, we proportionally increased the number of core pods to 23.
+-  Increase the number of `Core` pods proportionally to the load to improve response times.
+For example, for a load of 10,000 concurrent users, we used 7 core pods and for 30,000 concurrent users, we proportionally increased the number of core pods to 23.

 - Increase the memory allocation for the DAM and haproxy pods by approximately 1024Mi for every 10,000 concurrent users to prevent Out of Memory (OOM) issues.

 - Increase the CPU allocation for the haproxy pod by approximately 1 CPU for every 10,000 concurrent users.

 !!!note
      Do not size your JVM Heap size larger than the allotted memory for the pod.